chilcano/how-tos/resources/custom_prompt_with_powerline_go.md

 ![](custom_prompt_ubuntu_powerline_go_1_line.png)

-### 5) Updating the Ubuntu prompt
+### 5) Customize the Ubuntu prompt

 I'd like to show the prompt in a two lines, first line for the full path and second line only with cursor.
-The, to do that let's modify the `powerline-go-loader.sh`.
+Then, to do that let's modify the `powerline-go-loader.sh`.
 The `powerline-go -help` command will show all parameters to customize your prompt.
 In this specific case I'll use `-newline`.
 ```sh
 $ nano $HOME/powerline-go-loader.sh